sabdulramoni2/Deploy-to-EKS-Cluster-from-Jenkins-Pipeline/README.md

 ## **Feature**

-### **install kubectl command tools inside jenkins container**
+### **Install kubectl command tools inside jenkins container**
 - ssh into the server where jenkins is running as a container.
 - Run docker exce to enter the container as a root user.
 - Install kubectl with a curl command from the official source.

-2. Installed aws-iam-authenticator inside Jenkins Container.
+### **Installed aws-iam-authenticator inside Jenkins Container**
-a.
-Download the authenticator with curl
+- Download the authenticator with curl
-b.
-Execute permission on it using “chmod +x ./aws-iam-authenticator”.
+- Execute permission on it using “chmod +x ./aws-iam-authenticator”.
-c.
-Move to /usr/local/bin mv./aws-iam-authenticator /usr/local/bin.
+- Move to /usr/local/bin mv./aws-iam-authenticator /usr/local/bin.
-d.
-Exit the container.
+- Exit the container.

-3. Created    ./kube/config and copied inside the Jenkins Container.
+### **Created    ./kube/config and copied inside the Jenkins Container**
-a.
-Create the kubeconfig file manually on the host server and copy into the container.
+- Create the kubeconfig file manually on the host server and copy into the container.
-b.
-Vim config; copy the content from AWS documentation.
+- Vim config; copy the content from AWS documentation.
 Add the cluster name, server endpoint, certificate-authority-data.
-c.
-The certificate-authority-data is automatically generated in the kubeconfig.
+- The certificate-authority-data is automatically generated in the kubeconfig.
 Copy and paste it.
-d.
-Now exec into the container, move into the home directory using “ cd ~ ”.
+- Now exec into the container, move into the home directory using “ cd ~ ”.
-e.
-Create a new directory mkdir .kube in the home directory inside the container and exit the container.
+- Create a new directory mkdir .kube in the home directory inside the container and exit the container.
-f.
-Copy the file using “docker cp config containerID;/var/jenkins_home/.kube/".
+- Copy the file using “docker cp config containerID;/var/jenkins_home/.kube/".
-g.
-The kubeconfigfile contains all the necessary information for authentication.
+- The kubeconfigfile contains all the necessary information for authentication.

 4. Add AWS credentials on jenkins for AWS account authentication.
 a.
 Create AWS IAM user for jenkins with limited permission.